 DDD Foundations 2022 is a 1 day subconference.
-This edition is focused on implementing DDD: programming techniques, patterns, refactoring, testing, ...
+This edition is focused on established concepts in DDD, and implementing DDD: programming techniques, patterns, refactoring, testing, ...

-- We're looking for 25 minute talks, that highlight specific aspects of programming int a DDD context, such as design patterns, principles, architectural concepts, refactoring, testing, ...
+- We're looking for 25 minute talks, that highlight specific aspects of programming in a DDD context, such as design patterns, principles, architectural concepts, refactoring, testing, ...

 - These talks should be accessible to people with little experience working in a DDD team.
 Ideally, these sessions are practical and applicable, and show code examples.